amirkas/ePIC-Benchmark-lib/docs/guide/workflow_configuration/detector/xml-elements.rst

 ------------------

 Each detector geometry file in the ePIC repository has a tree-like structure of XML elements with different tags and attributes.
-Making changes to an XML element requires that a query be constructed to find the XML element of interest.
+Making changes to an XML element requires that a query be constructed to find the XML element(s) of interest.
 This library manages query construction for you, but you must define the XML Element tree associated with the query.
 This is done with the use of **XmlElement** objects defined in the submodules of **ePIC_benchmarks.detector.xml_elements** to construct an **XmlElement** Tree.